PeggyJV/steward-registry/README.md

-# steward-authorities
+# Steward Registry

-This is a temporary registry for recording Validator's Steward information needed by Strategy Provider clients to establish a secure connection.
+This is a temporary registry for recording Sommelier Validators' Steward information needed by Strategy Provider clients to establish a secure connection.

 ## Registration